neonlabsorg/examples/simple-erc20-foundry/README.md

-# Example deploying ERC20 to Neonlabs devnet using Foundry
+# Example deploying ERC20 to Neon Labs Devnet using Foundry

 This directory contains all the files necessary to deploy simplest ERC20-like contract using Neon onto the Solana blockchain.